zulip/zulip/docs/new-feature-tutorial.md

 When creating a realm property that is not a boolean, Text or integer field, or when adding a field that is dependent on other fields, handle it separately and do not add the field to the `property_types` dictionary.
-The steps below will point out where to write code explicitly for these cases.
+The steps below will point out where to write code for these cases.

 ### Create the migration